Hitachi Energy Ltd.: Hitachi Energy achieves 100% fossil free electricity in own operations

 The targeted 50% reduction achieved ahead of plan will amount to approximately 175 kilo tonnes of CO2e per year, equivalent to removing over 35,000 passenger cars off the road.

-To achieve 100% fossil-free electricity in its own operations - and in support of the Hitachi Group's carbon-neutrality goal3 - the company has pursued a number of pathways including supporting projects to generate its own fossil-free electricity, such as installing solar roof panels combined with e-meshTM digital solutions for distributed energy resources maximizing energy efficiency and minimizing CO2 emissions.
-In its Zhongshan factory in China, the company is generating nearly 20% of its total energy consumption from solar panels.
+To achieve 100% fossil-free electricity in its own operations - and in support of the Hitachi Group's carbon-neutrality goal, the company is generating nearly 20% of its total energy consumption from solar panels.
 In its first year of operation, the power generated at the factory is expected to reach 1,510 megawatt hours (MWh), contributing to the reduction in annual carbon emissions by more than 1,000 tonnes.

 To achieve 100% fossil-free electricity, Hitachi Energy has also switched to green tariffs, bought Energy Attribute Certificates (EACs), and signed Power Purchase Agreements (PPAs) across its operations and facilities in 90 countries.